From $SL(5,\mathbb{R})$ Yang-Mills theory to induced gravity: Introduction

-Two comments are in order.
+Three comments are in order.
 First, the presence of a mass parameter is crucial because Newton and cosmological constant are not dimensionless.
 Second, the fact that the mass is dynamical and vanishes at the ultraviolet regime is very important because it prevents gravity to emerge at very high energies.
 Moreover, the gauge field has dimension 1 while the vierbein has vanishing dimension.
 Thus, only with a mass at our disposal these quantities could be identified.
+Third, the mass parameter emerges at the Yang-Mills level due to the presence of Gribov ambiguities in the theory.
+It means that we must deal with them at the quantum Yang-Mills regime.
+This is completely different from the discussion of the Gribov problem in gravity theories, as in \cite{Eichhorn:2013ug}.
+There, spurious configurations of the fluctuation of the metric with respect to a background are present and must be eliminated somehow.
+In our case, the quantization issues are just present on the Yang-Mills realm.

 In the present work we first generalize the method to the $SL(5,\mathbb{R})$ group.
-The result is that, besides cosmological constant, there is an extra sector of the gauge connection which appears as a massive matter field at the final geometrodynamical theory.
-Thus, the model is not only consistent at quantum level, but accommodates dark matter and energy.
+Indeed, as aforementioned, this group already has been studied in topological theories, see \cite{Mielke:2011zza}, where the mass parameter responsible by breaking of the $SL(5,\mathbb{R})$ algebra is generated by a Higgs mechanism.
+Furthermore, it should be clear that any generalization of the $SO(5)$ gauge group should generate, besides of the $SO(4)$ gauge group, an extra matter sector, and this is a motivation to study the $SL(5,\mathbb{R})$.
+We shall see that, besides cosmological constant, there is an extra sector of the gauge connection which appears as a massive matter field at the final geometrodynamical theory.
 Second, the quantum sector of the theory is semi-perturbatively analyzed at 1-loop order.
 Specifically, Newton and cosmological constants are simple functions of the Gribov and coupling parameters (See expression \eqref{eq:newton-cosmol}).
 Since these quantities are running parameters, the gravitational parameters will run as well.
-We derive the behavior of all parameters and show that (for 1-loop approximation) the theory provides very good predictions.
-More precisely, by fixing the value of Newton's constant, we determine the energy scale of the geometric phase to be of the order of $10^{17}eV$, which is right below Planck scale.
+We derive the behaviour of all parameters and show that (for 1-loop approximation) the theory provides very good predictions.
+More precisely, by fixing the value of Newton's constant, we determine the energy scale of the geometric phase to be of the order of $10^{17}\mathrm{TeV}$, which is right below Planck scale.
 Moreover, the cosmological constant assumes a very large value which might (at more exact computations) account for the discrepancy between the observed and the quantum vacuum cosmological constants.

 This work is organized as follows: In Sect.~\ref{SL5} we provide our definitions and conventions of the $SL(5,\mathbb{R})$ Yang-Mills theory.
 We also discuss the main properties of the model.
 In Sect.~\ref{CLASSICAL}, it is shown that the classical action is equivalent to a generalized first order gravity action with a cosmological constant term and a bosonic matter sector.
 Then, in Sect.~\ref{QUANTUM}, we discuss the validity of this equivalence at quantum level.
 Specifically, the role of Gribov ambiguities and BRST soft breaking, the running of the parameters and 1-loop estimates are discussed.
 Finally, our final considerations are displayed in Sect.~\ref{FINAL}.